HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 * "root" - the UUID (not including the md5 hash) of the root group in the domain
 * "created" - the timestamp for when the domain was created
 * "lastModified" - the timestamp for when the domain was last updated
-* "stats" - summary statistics that include all objects in the domain

 The "owner" and "acls" keys are required, others may not be present.
 In particular, if the "root" key is not present, that impies there is no HDF collection associated with this domain.
 In this case the domain object can serve as a sort of "directory" for a set of related sub-domains.

 Notes: